rstojnic/lazydata/README.md

 `lazydata` is a minimalist library for including data dependencies into Python projects.

-**Problem**: Keeping data files in git (e.g. via git-lfs) results in a bloated repository that takes ages to pull.
+**Problem**: Keeping all data files in git (e.g. via git-lfs) results in a bloated repository copy that takes ages to pull.

 **Solution**: `lazydata` only stores references to data files in git, and syncs data files on-demand when they are needed.